pycnonotus/pycnonotus/README.md

 🤔 a README.md file hmmm....
+to do:
+ [ ] add to to do a to do thing to do so I can to do it and mark the to do in the to do as done

 <!--
 **pycnonotus/pycnonotus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.